Event Materials

 The challenge:

-Develop event-materials systems for multiple annual gatherings and community events—each with different audiences and formats—while maintaining visual consistency under United Way’s brand.
+Design scalable event-material systems for multiple annual gatherings and community events—each with different audiences and formats—while maintaining visual consistency within United Way’s brand.

 My solution:

-For years, I led design for 50+ print and digital pieces per event—from invitations and programs to apparel, web, and virtual assets—using bold color, approachable typography, and clear storytelling to convey United Way’s message of community connection and shared impact.
-The refreshed branding increased annual breakfast attendance by 400% and annual dinner participation by nearly 250%, strengthening community engagement and donor support.
+Over several years, I led design for 50+ print and digital assets per event, ranging from invitations and programs to apparel, web, and virtual materials.
+Using bold color, approachable typography, and clear storytelling, the system reinforced United Way’s message of community connection and shared impact.
+The refreshed event branding increased annual breakfast attendance by 400% and annual dinner participation by nearly 250%, strengthening community engagement and donor support.